Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 1. In the credential store of your service, replace the old access token with the new one.

-1. Test that your service account can access the Qumulo Core REST API.
+1. Test that your service account can access the Qumulo REST API.

 1. Confirm that there is nothing else relying on the old access token by disabling it first.
 If this causes any disruptions then you can re-enable it while you resolve the issue.